 Michel Desvigne, Inessa Hansch

-The need of visual connection, which is one character of the city, has been strengthened by a variety of types of architectural components in Le Havre.
+The need for creating visual connection, which is one character of the city, has been strengthened by various types of architectural components in Le Havre.

 This project tries to anchor in the belief that a socially balanced city would benefit from greater social , economic diversification.
 Therefore, the introduction of these beautiful vantage points is supposed to bring new values and meanings to the other layers, including streets, courtyards, and spaces composed of them, and re-organize those different places in the city.